 INDICATORS OF IMMEDIATE IMPACT YEAR DATA REPORTED COMMENTS 13/14 14/15 15/16 4.
-More people understand safe work practices ices a.
+More people understand safe work practic tices a.
 Substantial increase in workers and employers (including in the agriculture, forestry, construction and manufacturing sectors) reporting 'Personal Protective Equipment (PPE) is always worn when it should be' ^B .
-1 45% 48% 51% 48% Workers reported increased use of PPE, but this change did not happen for employers.
+1 45% E 51% E Workers reported increased use of PPE, but this change did not happen for employers.
 In priority sectors, workers in agriculture and construction reported increases in the use of PPE, while results were relatively unchanged from the previous year for workers in forestry and manufacturing.
 It is encouraging that a high proportion of forestry workers still reported PPE b.
 Safe work practices in major hazard sectors.
-1 1 see indicator 6 was 'always worn when it should be' (75% in 2014/15, 77% in 2015/16).
-5. WorkSafe is seen as fair, consistent, and engaged engaged a.
+I 1 see indicator 6 was 'always worn when it should be' (75% in 2014/15, 77% in 2015/16).
+5. WorkSafe is seen as fair, consistent, and e engaged a.
 Increase of respondents to the Service Excellence Survey (SES) reporting inspectors were fair^ (target 83%).
 73% 77% 81% SES results are similar to last year, but there are some increases on 2013/14.
-More people [†] reported that they were treated fairly and considered their contact with WorkSafe a good use of tax b.
-Increase of respondents reporting rules were applied by inspectors in a consistent manner $^{\wedge}$ (target 58%).
-T. 51% 26% dollars (see page 32).
+More people ^t reported that they were treated fairly and considered their contact with WorkSafe a b.
+Increase of respondents reporting rules were applied by inspectors in a consistent manner ^A (target 58%).
+I 51% 56% good use of tax dollars (see page 34).
 The first three results under indicator 5 are below expectations, but show steady progress towards our 2016/17 targets. c.
-Increase of respondents reporting perception of value from tax dollars spent $^{\wedge}$ (target 62%).
-48% 55% 29% Supplementary: Exploring benchmarking our results with other similar agencies ^o .
-1 1 progressed We explored comparing results with other regulatory agencies, but work is on hold while the SES is reviewed to align with WorkSafe's priorities and HSWA.
+Increase of respondents reporting perception of value from tax dollars spent ^A (target 62%).
+48% 55% 59% Supplementary: Exploring benchmarking our results with other similar agencies ^D . , I progressed We explored comparing results with other regulatory agencies, but work is on hold while the SES is reviewed to align with WorkSafe's priorities and HSWA.

-For information on safe work practices in the high hazard sector as reported in 2014/15, please see WorkSafe's Annual Report 2014/15, indicator 11, page 42.
+^{} For information on safe work practices in the high hazard sector as reported in 2014/15, please see WorkSafe's Annual Report 2014/15, indicator 11, page 42.

-[†] The groups surveyed for the SES are employers, employees and self-employed.
++ The groups surveyed for the SES are employers, employees and self-employed.